ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Yatharth/log.md

     </tr>
 </table>
 ### Weekly Goal Review
-  * I have set up the drone CI to work with the GitHub and have to make sure it works on all independent PC.
+  * I have set up the drone CI to work with GitHub and have to make sure it works on all independent PC.
 I have met this weeks goal and need to start next cycle items.
-  * I had a meeting which was to help in Docker setup
+  * I had a meeting which was to help with Docker setup

 ### Next Cycle Goals
 * Writing test cases